Monospace-V/Monospace-V/README.md

   - I have a quick and dirty Johnny decimal index creator/updater and a backup and mapping files utility bat file for Windows systems. the backup bat is robocopy-based.

-- Learning as much as I can about audio through mit ocw courses and the like.
+< - Learning as much as I can about audio through mit ocw courses and the like.
 If you know a good course please let me know!

 - If you need a track made contact me.
 I probably need experience. here is what I will work with:
   - Tool of choice: LMMS. can use Cakewalk if required but I'm not proficient.
+OnlineSequencer.
   - 3rd party: I have several VSTs and soundfonts.
 I'm not particularly fond of using too many VSTs since they take time to load. also can use gig, pat, sfz, sfark archives if required.
   - Approach of choice: If you have an idea in mind already for a tune and styling this is even better.
   - Short tracks that are auditorily interesting